tidyverse/tidyverse.org/content/blog/2019-11-scales-1-1-0/index.markdown

     <img src="figs/unnamed-chunk-8-2.png" width="700px" style="display: block; margin: auto;" />

-See the [change log](https://scales.r-lib.org/news/index.html#scales-1-1-0) for a full list of all changes and bug fixes in this version.
+See the [change log](https://scales.r-lib.org/news/index.html#scales-1-1-0) for a full list of changes and bug fixes in this version.

 ## Acknowledgements